An information review is a key component of an effective information governance program. It:

 - systems and technology used to create, manage and access the information asset

-- location of the information and how secure it is
+- location and security of the information

-- possibilities for information reuse
+- possibilities for reusing information

 - changes to business practices

 - the format or volume of the information